Sign the European Citizens’ Initiative and ask the European Commission to uphold the ban on animal testing for cosmetics.

 Until now the EU’s approach has been seen as a beacon for progressive policy in response to consumers’ demands and political pressure, sparking similar legislation in many countries.
 But the recent animal testing requirements from ECHA threaten the ban, as well as the progress the world has been making towards a global ban on animal testing for cosmetics.
 Many thousands of animals could be subjected to cruel and unnecessary tests.

 Yet modern science and technology provides reliable alternatives to animal testing.
 Safety scientists have been developing and using non-animal methods for decades.
-You can read more about our work in this area and further details about ECHA’s proposals in this interview with Julia Fentem, Head of Unilever’s Safety and Environmental Assurance Centre and a passionate advocate for using leading-edge non-animal safety science to better protect people and our planet.
+You can read more about our work in this area and further details about ECHA’s proposals in and a passionate advocate for using leading-edge non-animal safety science to better protect people and our planet.

 One million voices for change